petros-d/docs/cloud/secrets-backend.md

 - Sign up for a Vault trial on [Hashicorp Cloud Platform (HCP)](https://cloud.hashicorp.com/products/vault) or
 - Deploy a local Vault server via the instructions in [our Airflow Guide](https://www.astronomer.io/guides/airflow-and-hashicorp-vault).

-### Step 1: Configure Vault
+### Step 1: Create a Policy and AppRole in Vault

-To use Vault as a secrets backend, we recommend configuring a Vault role with a policy that grants only the minimum necessary permissions for Astronomer.
+To use Vault as a secrets backend, we recommend configuring a Vault AppRole with a policy that grants only the minimum necessary permissions for Astronomer.
 To do this:

 1. [Create a Vault policy](https://www.vaultproject.io/docs/concepts/policies) with the following permissions:

     ```hcl
-    path "secret/variables/*" {
+    path "secret/data/variables/*" {
       capabilities = ["read", "list"]
     }

-    path "secret/connections/*" {
+    path "secret/data/connections/*" {
       capabilities = ["read", "list"]
     }
     ```